nuertey/Cplusplus20-Embedded_ASIOProject/README.md

 Be aware that I have designed things in such a way that most of the socket operations that occur within this module will occur asynchronously.

 Asynchronicity is the Mother of Speed, Nimbleness and Responsiveness.
-The equivalent POSIX networking I/O paradigm would be epoll().
+To sate thy righteous Curiosity, the POSIX networking I/O paradigm that would be equivalent to ASIO would be epoll().

-Kindly step through the code for more extensive comments; especially in explaining the io_context usage.
+Kindly step through the code for more extensive comments; especially in explaining the ASIO io_context usage.

 ## ASIO C++ Library OVERVIEW